max-mapper/dat-core/README.md

 They can also happen if you checkout a prevision revision and make changes.

+#### `stream = db.compare([branch1, branch2, ...])`

+Compare two or more branches with each other.
+The stream will emit key,value pairs that conflict across the branches

+#### `stream = db.merge([branch1, branch2, ...])`

+Returns a merge stream.
+You should write key,value pairs to this stream that conflicts across the branches (see the compare method above).

+Once you end this stream the branches will be merged assuming the don't contain conflicting keys anymore.

 #### `anotherDat = db.checkout(ref)`

 Checkout a branch of the dat or an older revision.
 This is useful if you want to pin your data